Course Outline

 Requirements

-• A foundational understanding of networking and virtualization concepts for government operations
+• An understanding of fundamental networking and virtualization concepts for government.

-• Familiarity with Windows or Linux command-line interfaces
+• Familiarity with command-line interfaces in Windows or Linux environments.

-• Basic knowledge of cloud and on-premises infrastructure principles
+• Basic knowledge of cloud or on-premises infrastructure principles.

 Audience

-• System administrators and platform engineers for government agencies
+• System administrators and platform engineers within the public sector.

-• DevOps professionals initiating Infrastructure as Code practices
+• DevOps professionals initiating their journey with Infrastructure as Code methodologies.

-• IT teams overseeing hybrid (on-premises + Azure) infrastructure for government
+• IT teams responsible for managing hybrid (on-premises + Azure) infrastructure in government settings.

 32 Hours